 The memory used by a key is based on heuristics, and is usually within 10% of the actual consumption.

 Key pattern is a grouping of related keys, for example users:*.
 RedisInsight can show you total memory consumption by key pattern, and also the biggest keys within that key pattern.

 We assume that you use colon as a separator.
-If you use a non-standard separator, you will have to add key patterns manually.
+If you use a non-standard separator, you have to add key patterns manually.

 Connecting to Redis

-First, this will work only if you have RedisInsight running on your local computer.
+First, this works only if you have RedisInsight running on your local computer.
 Depending on your docker version, you can use one of these host names instead of localhost - docker.for.mac.localhost, docker.for.win.localhost or host.docker.internal.
 If none of those host names work, find the ip address of your computer (usually starts with 192.x.x.x), and use that ip address instead of localhost.

 You must install RedisInsight inside your VPC, either on an EC2 instance, or using ECS or Fargate.
 See EC2 Installation Instructions